DougPfeffer-alt/reading-notes/programming-with-javascript.md

     - Logical Operators (buy = (5 > 3) && (2 < 4);)
 - When using Arithmetic Operators, it is important to understand that multiplications and divisions will be executed prior to additions and subtractions.
 - There is only one String Operator, the + Symbol.
-- When usign String Elements, you must place a spave after each element to account for the space displayed during output.
+- When using String Elements, you must place a space after each element to account for the space displayed during output.

 ## What is a Function?

 - A function is a series of statements that are grouped together to perform a specific task.
-- Function Decleration
+- Function Declaration
     - Giving it a name and writing the statements needed to achieve the task in curly braces.
 - Calling the Function
     - Having declared the function, you can now execute  what's within the curly braces with just one line of code.....this is calling the function.